tunoltd/emoji-mart-native/README.md

 />
 ```

+The `customCategory` string is optional.
+If you include it, then the custom emoji will be shown in whatever categories you define.
+If you don't include it, then there will just be one category called "Custom".

 ## Not found

 You can provide a custom Not Found object which will allow the appearance of the not found search results to change.
 In this case, we change the default 'sleuth_or_spy' emoji to Octocat when our search finds no results.